mmcint/mmcint.github.io/_pages/resume.md

 * Drive enterprise-wide AI strategy in partnership with executive leadership, aligning AI and data science initiatives with organizational priorities
 * Design and deploy multi-agent AI systems that autonomously ingest, classify, and respond to customer questions, reducing manual handling and improving response efficiency
 * Build AI-powered tools for senior leadership, including an executive intelligence Slack app that delivers curated news and strategic insights
+* Establish production-grade ML infrastructure using Cookiecutter, SageMaker, MLflow, and Git CI/CD pipelines, standardizing model training, deployment, and monitoring at scale across the team
 * Champion data literacy across the organization, creating frameworks to help business stakeholders make informed, data-driven decisions
 * Establish AI governance standards and best practices to ensure ethical, responsible, and human-centered deployment of AI solutions
 * Drive adoption of open source tooling and frameworks to reduce vendor dependency and maintain architectural flexibility